pacha/cels/README.md

 `separator`, `left_marker`, `index_marker` and `right_marker` parameters to
 define the format of the key annotations (see [Changing the annotation format](#changing-the-annotation-format) for more information).

+> Deepcopy
+>
+> For performance reasosns, Cels' Python functions do not generate a complete copy of the
+> output dictionary in memory.
+Instead, Cels interlaces the input and patch
+> nodes, merging them to produce the final result.
+>
+> This approach works well if you only need to read the output.
+However, if you
+> alter it in-place, you may inadvertently modify nodes of the input dictionary
+> at the same time.
+>
+> If you need to change the output dictionary without affecting the input and
+> patch dictionaries, simply create a _deep copy_ of the dictionary returned by
+> the Cels functions:
+>
+> ```python
+> from copy import deepcopy
+> from cels import patch_dictionary >
+> result = deepcopy(patch_dictionary(input_dict, patch_dict))
+> ```

 ## Similar Projects